mhscc/web-dev-workshop/HTML-CSS/LEARN_CSS.md

     ```

 #### Additional Guides
 There is no need to purposely remember all the CSS properties.
-Visual Studio Code have built-in auto-hint for CSS.
-You can always search online on CSS properties
+Visual Studio Code have built-in auto-hint for CSS plus you can always search online on CSS properties. **Try playing around with HTML and CSS, create some designs on your own to get familiarize with it.**

 - [CSS Reference](https://cssreference.io/)